What is Image Compression And Why Is It Important?

 Share this article

 Is your website loading within 2.5 seconds?
 If not, you are losing valuable visitors due to uncompressed images.
-Website loading must be fast; this is where image compression comes in.
+Website loading must be fast; this is where image compression plays a crucial role.
 It is easily achieved by using a microapp tool like the one we have.
-But speed is not the only important factor, and we discuss each here.
+However, speed is not the only important factor, and we discuss each of these here.

 What is Image Compression?